john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### isin

-Have certain values you want to search for?
-This is were you'll want `isin` handy.
+Sometimes you will want a column to be one of a collection of values.
+You can use `isin` for this, in much the way you used `in` with Python list:

     In [6]: vals = ['brown', 'blue']
     In [7]: df.loc[df.EYE_COLOR.isin(vals)]